-- on) concerning financial services.
-The FCA has produced guidelines on what is a 'distance contract' in its Insurance: New Conduct of Business Sourcebook. - 3.86 Subject to paragraph 3.93, where a DPB firm in the course of carrying on insurance distribution activities recommends a contract of insurance for a client it must, before the conclusion of the contract of insurance provide the client with a statement of their demands and needs on a durable medium.
-The statement must also: - 3.86.1 confirm whether or not the DPB firm has recommended that contract; and - 3.86.2 if so, explain the reasons for the recommendation. - 3.87 The statement referred to in paragraph 3.853.86 is not required if the DPB firm has introduced the client to an authorised person who has dealt directly with the client. - 3.88 For amplification: The DPB firm should ask the client what their requirements are, collect all relevant information and explain to the client what they need to disclose (including what facts the insurer would regard as material facts).
-The DPB firm should also enquire about any relevant existing insurance. - 3.89 For amplification: In assessing the client's demands and needs the DPB firm should have regard to: - 3.89.1 the facts disclosed by the client; - 3.89.2 any information the DPB firm already holds about the client, - 3.89.3 whether the level of cover is sufficient for the risks that the client wishes to insure; and - 3.89.4 the relevance of any exclusions, excesses, limitations or conditions in the contract. - 3.90 The requirements of paragraphs 3.81 and 3.82 as to the method and timing of providing information shall apply also to a statement of demands and needs under paragraph 3.85-3.86. - 3.91 Where no advice is given and DPB Firms are instructed on an execution only basis, DPB Firms should ensure that:- - 3.91.1 prior to the conclusion of an insurance contract, on the basis of information obtained from the customer client, they have assessed the demands and needs of that customer client and must provide the customer client with objective information about the insurance product in a comprehensible form to allow that customer client to make an informed decision. - 3.91.2 any contract proposed is consistent with the customer's client's insurance demands and needs. - 3.91.3 where advice is provided prior to the conclusion of any specific contract, the insurance distributor shall provide the customer_client with a personalized recommendation explaining why a particular product would best meet the customers'client's' demands and needs.
+- 3.86.1 confirm whether or not the DPB firm has recommended that contract; and - 3.86.2 if so, explain the reasons for the recommendation. - 3.87 The statement referred to in paragraph 3.86 is not required if the DPB firm has introduced the client to an authorised person who has dealt directly with the client. - 3.88 For amplification: The DPB firm should ask the client what their requirements are, collect all relevant information and explain to the client what they need to disclose (including what facts the insurer would regard as material facts).
+The DPB firm should also enquire about any relevant existing insurance. - 3.89 For amplification: In assessing the client's demands and needs the DPB firm should have regard to: - 3.89.1 the facts disclosed by the client; - 3.89.2 any information the DPB firm already holds about the client; - 3.89.3 whether the level of cover is sufficient for the risks that the client wishes to insure; and - 3.89.4 the relevance of any exclusions, excesses, limitations or conditions in the contract. - 3.90 The requirements of paragraphs 3.81 and 3.82 as to the method and timing of providing information shall apply also to a statement of demands and needs under paragraph 3.86. - 3.91 Where no advice is given and DPB Firms are instructed on an execution only basis, DPB Firms should ensure that: - 3.91.1 prior to the conclusion of an insurance contract, on the basis of information obtained from the client, they have assessed the demands and needs of that client and must provide the client with objective information about the insurance product in a comprehensible form to allow that client to make an informed decision.

+3.91.2 any contract proposed is consistent with the client's insurance demands and needs.

+3.91.3 where advice is provided prior to the conclusion of any specific contract, the insurance distributor shall provide the client with a personalized recommendation explaining why a particular product would best meet the client's' demands and needs.

-- 3.91.4 the customer_client is provided with relevant information about the insurance product in a comprehensible form to allow the customer_client to make an informed decision, while taking into account the complexity of the insurance product and the type of customer_client. - 5.92 For amplification: If the envisaged product or service in reference to 3.90 is not appropriate DPB Firms should warn the client to that effect.
+3.91.4 the client is provided with relevant information about the insurance product in a comprehensible form to allow the client to make an informed decision, while taking into account the complexity of the insurance product and the type of client.

+3.92 For amplification: If the envisaged product or service in reference to 3.90 is not appropriate DPB Firms should warn the client to that effect.
 If the client or customer does not provide sufficient information to determine if the product is appropriate, the client must be aware that the DPB Firm is not in a position to determine its appropriateness.